-I am a Senior Researcher at the Division of Clinical Geriatrics, where I perform research on positron emission tomography (PET) imaging in Alzheimer’s disease (AD) and other neurodegenerative disorders in the spectrum of fronto-temporal degeneration (FTD) and amyotrophic lateral sclerosis (ALS).
+I am a Senior Researcher at the Divisions of Clinical Geriatrics and Neurogeriatrics, where I perform research on multi-modal MRI-PET imaging in Alzheimer’s disease (AD) and other neurodegenerative disorders in the spectrum of fronto-temporal degeneration (FTD) and amyotrophic lateral sclerosis (ALS).

 1) "Investigate a novel measure of cortical microstructure and its relationship to protein aggregation in preclinical Alzheimer's disease and the spectrum of FTD-ALS"

 In this project, I apply a novel diffusion-weighted imaging (DWI) technique to measure cortical microstructure as a promising early diagnostic and prognostic biomarker in preclinical AD and across diverse neurodegenerative diseases.
 In this line of research, I have a close international collaboration with Patrizia Vannini from Massachusetts General Hospital / Harvard Medical School, Boston, US, and Juan Fortea and Victor Montal of Universitat Autònoma de Barcelona.

 "The relationship between cortical microstructural changes and in vivo amyloid-β and tau in aging and preclinical Alzheimer's disease", Rodriguez-Vieitez, Montal, Sepulcre, Lois, Hanseeuw, Vilaplana, Schultz, Properzi, Scott, Fortea, Johnson, Sperling, and Vannini.